 731 St. Charles was a CFS Panel project in which Lochsa was responsible for the design of the walls and trusses from second floor to the roof.
 Both trusses and walls were constructed offsite at a warehouse then shipped to the site.

 Lochsa provided structural steel retrofitting and existing building colum modifications for this new, multi-user zipline at the Flamingo & LINQ hotels on the Las Vegas Strip.
 The zipline features 10 ride cables, each of which is 1,123 ft in length.
 Riders begin at the top of a 114 ft tower and travel almost half a mile over the central Strip shopping, dining and entertainment district.

 Located in North Battleford, this hospital is the first mental health facility to be built in Saskatchewan, Canada, and is currently nearing completion.
 With personal rooms and naturally-lit common spaces, this 284-bed facility is designed to make patients feel like they are at home rather than in a hospital.

-Lochsa Engineering provided full EOR services for this 11-story hotel which is currently under construction in Colorado Springs, Colorado.
-The first 3 floors are post-tension concrete which will be supporting the upper 7 floors of light gauge load-bearing framing.
+Lochsa Engineering provided full EOR services for this 11-story hotel in Colorado Springs, which was built using offsite construction methods.
+This project involved quite a bit of panel work, and our ever evolving panel team stepped up to the challenge.
+The first 3 floors are post-tension concrete which supports the upper 7 floors of light gauge load-bearing framing.